learn-co-curriculum/dsc-song-analysis-try-experience/p_7_sets.md

 So, there's a lot of repetition in `Barbara Ann`.
 It's time to keep track of each word and the number of occurrences of each word.

-One of our goals is to present our list of repetitions almost as a table, with a (unique) word to the left and the number of occurrences to the right, this is known as a frequency table, but we will get deeper into that in a later lesson.
+One of the goals is to present the list of repetitions almost as a table, with a (unique) word to the left and the number of occurrences to the right, this is known as a frequency table, you'll learn more about that in a later lesson.
 Below is an example of what a frequency table looks like:

 | unique_words        | count           |
 | ------------- |:-------------:|